xavierdp/turbinobash-web/README.md

 * mysql : to manage mysq databases things
 * template : to manage templates used with app

-There is 4 scrip in scripts directory to isntall 4 way of web use :
+There is 4 scripts in the scripts directory to isntall 4 ways of web use :
 * nginx : pure nginx usage + php fpm + mariadb
 * apache : pure apache usage + php fpm + mariadb
 * hybrid : nginx proxying towards apache + php fpm + mariadb